 Congratulations!
 Whether you or somebody you know are growing their family, having a baby is a very exciting yet uncertain time.
 What are some of the home and travel essentials that you or the person you’re buying for will need?
-From feeding time to nap time and all other times in between, here are some of those things you’re going to need for when baby arrives.
+From feeding time to nap time and all other times in between, here are some of the baby essentials you’re going to need for when the baby arrives.

 Sleep time baby essentials

 Sleeping is one of the most important things in a young baby’s life.
 Even by the time your baby is old enough for kindergarten, he or she will still have spent more of their life asleep than awake.

 Get them going on the right foot by making sure that you’ve set your home up for all of the sleep essentials.
 A crib is the most obvious choice for your nursery.
 There are lots of different cribs out there now, including those with higher backsides and even those that can convert into beds when your child is old enough to move out of their crib.

 In the early days, when babies are only sleeping in stretches for a couple hours at a time, you may not want to move them right into their crib.
 Some parents prefer to set up a bassinet in the bedroom so that baby sleeps alongside and can be brought closer and soothed when upset.
 Bassinets don’t quite have as many options out there, but you can still choose between traditional or basket-style bassinets.

 Of course, there’s the question of what baby will wear to sleep, too.
 Younger babies may prefer to be swaddled.
 For that, not only can you get traditional swaddling choices but also more modern options that feature easier Velcro options for parents with the same cuddling comfort of a regular blanket.